 Cielo Honasan, Disabilities is no Barrier and 2017 Para Games

-C – Ok just wait Sir I send it for few minutes
+C – Ok, wait, Sir.
+I send it in few minutes

 C – Orthopedic Hindi pantay ang katawan

 PA – what is the job of your parents?

 The stand-out performer was Maria Cielo Honasan, who Ernie Candelario assisted.